Brand New Day (Sting album)

-Brand New Day is the sixth solo studio album by British singer-songwriter Sting, released by A&M Records on 27 September 1999.

-Fueled heavily by the success of the second single, "Desert Rose" (which prominently features popular Algerian Raï singer Cheb Mami), the album peaked at number nine on the Billboard 200 and sold over 3.5 million copies in the United States.
-Upon its release, Brand New Day was a critical and commercial success, and hailed as the triumphant return for Sting.
+Brand New Day is the sixth solo studio album by English musician Sting, released by A&M Records on 27 September 1999.
+Promoted heavily by the success of the album's second single, "Desert Rose" (featuring popular Algerian Raï singer Cheb Mami), the album peaked at number nine on the Billboard 200 and sold over 3.5 million copies in the United States.
+Upon its release, Brand New Day was a critical and commercial success, and hailed as commercial comeback for Sting.

 The album earned Sting a Grammy Award for Best Pop Vocal Album and his third Grammy Award for Best Male Pop Vocal Performance for the title track.

 Background

-Originally, Sting's usual producer Hugh Padgham was to produce the album, but Sting was happy with the work done by Kipper, and Padgham was not required.
+Originally, Sting's usual producer Hugh Padgham was to produce the album, but Sting decided to co-produce the album with Kipper, and Padgham was not required.
 The album was recorded in various studios around Europe.

-The full version of "The End of the Game" was included on the single for "Brand New Day" and the DTS and DVD-Audio releases of the album.
+The (6:36) full version of "The End of the Game" was included on the single for "Brand New Day" and the DTS and DVD-Audio releases of the album.
 The music video for the title track is a parody of bleach commercials, and advertises "Brand new 'Day Ultra'" brand.
 The song "Brand New Day" features Stevie Wonder on harmonica.

+On September 27, 2024, an Expanded Edition was released as part of the 25th anniversary.
+The version contains remixes, live versions and the songs "Windmills of your Mind" as well as a full length version of "The End of the Game".